Analysis: Property risk reigniting as China economy turns corner

 “We’ve got off to a flying start in 2013 -- transactions are picking up, so are prices,” said Zhang, a saleswoman at an outlet of Maitian Real Estate Agency Co. in the capital.

-Recent sales included six high-end apartments at a condominium in Beijing’s Dongzhimen area, a neighborhood favored by the city’s expatriates, she said.
+Recent sales included six high-end apartments at a condominium in Beijing’s Dongzhimen area, a neighbourhood favored by the city’s expatriates, she said.

 Government data on Friday is likely to show China’s annual economic growth rebounded to 7.8 percent in the fourth-quarter of 2012 from 7.4 percent in the third, snapping seven straight quarters of weaker expansion.